What’s With All the Book Club Gatekeeping?

 I went from being left out to becoming our official book club gatekeeper.
 Now, I get to set the rules, hoping not to be that gatekeeper.
 During our first meeting, we put together some simple guidelines:

-• Whoever hosts, decides: Two books and two dates are proposed.
+Whoever hosts, decides: Two books and two dates are proposed.
 Everyone votes.
 If there’s a tie, the host breaks the tie.

-• All genres are fair game: Bring on the guilty pleasures.
+All genres are fair game: Bring on the guilty pleasures.

-• The host serves dinner.
-Wine is optional (but appreciated).
+The host serves dinner: Wine is optional (but appreciated).

-• Daughters can drop in.
-Why?
+Daughters can drop in: Why?
 Because we love our daughters.

-• New members?
-A unanimous vote is required.
+New members: A unanimous vote is required.

-• Page Count Matters?
-Keep it to under 450 pages if possible.
+Page count matters: Keep it to under 450 pages if possible.

 Why Small Is Better (Sorry, Not Sorry)

 Now that I’m in charge, I get it.
 The secret to a great book club isn’t just picking the best books (although that helps).
 It’s about having the right mix of people.
-Our group stays small, currently with 6 members, and it works.
+Our group stays small, currently with six members, and it works.
 Everyone gets to be heard, no one dominates the conversation, and we all have dining tables that can accommodate us.
 We’ve found a balance between socializing and serious book talk.
-Sure, there are larger book clubs out there, but from my extensive research (okay, Reddit threads), many devolve into “I didn’t read the book, but I’m here for the snacks.”
+Sure, there are larger book clubs out there, but from my extensive research (okay, Reddit threads), many devolve into, “I didn’t read the book, but I’m here for the snacks.”
 Keeping it intimate ensures that we actually, you know, talk about the book.

 Picking the Perfect Book (Spoiler: There Isn’t One)

-I’m learning more about the group dynamics of choosing the “right” book while trying to appease a diverse group of tastes.
-There’s no such thing as a perfect book.
-Even Oprah’s picks have been criticized – too “shmaltzy” and not literary enough, blah, blah, blah.
-Every club operates differently—some prefer bestsellers, others go for literary masterpieces, and many clubs designate a specific genre.
-I prefer non-fiction, and I was surprised to learn that I am in the minority since over 80% of all book club picks are fiction.
+I prefer non-fiction, and I was surprised to learn that I am in the minority since over 80 percent of all book club picks are fiction.
 This trend seems to hold true in my club.
 After my inaugural first pick, every book choice has been a piece of fiction with rich character development.
 I’m being pushed to read new things, and I welcome the stretch.
 So far, I am enjoying all the selections, even though they are not books I would ever choose on my own.
 After all, isn’t that the point?

 Have you ever faced book club rejection?